J. R. Fitzpatrick

 John Ryan Fitzpatrick (born May 9, 1988) is a Canadian professional stock car racing driver.
+He competes part-time in the NASCAR Canada Series, driving the No. 44 Chevrolet for Glenn Styres Racing with Velocity Race Cars and J.R.
+Motorsports.
 Fitzpatrick was the youngest driver to ever win the now defunct CASCAR Super Series championship, winning in the series' final season of 2006 at the age of 18.

 Early career

 John Ryan (J. R.) Fitzpatrick was born in Cambridge, Ontario, and got his first taste of racing in karts at the age of six, moving quickly to the Canadian Association for Stock Car Auto Racing (CASCAR) junior ranks and then on to Late Model stock cars by the time he was 13 years old.

-Racing in the CASCAR Super Series what is now the NASCAR Canadian Tire Series at age 16, Fitzpatrick finished 11th in the point standings and second in the Rookie of the Year standings in 2004.
-Then at 17, he achieved three top-five and five top-10 finishes, scoring his first win.
-At age 18, he became the youngest driver to become a Canadian Tire Series National Champion with one win, five podium finishes and two pole awards.
+Racing in the CASCAR Super Series what is now the NASCAR Canadian Tire Series at the age of 16, Fitzpatrick finished 11th in the point standings and second in the Rookie of the Year standings in 2004.
+Then at the age of 17, he achieved three top-five and five top-ten finishes, scoring his first win.
+At the age of 18, he became the youngest driver to become a Canadian Tire Series National Champion with one win, five podium finishes and two pole awards.

 Racing career

 NASCAR Canadian Tire Series

-He remained in his fathers No. 84 Chevrolet after CASCAR was acquired by NASCAR; In 2007, Fitzpatrick earned two wins, four top-fives, seven top-10s and three pole awards in the Canadian Tire Series where sponsorship came from Milwaukee Tools.
-In 2008 he had one victory (Mosport), five top-fives, six top-10s and two pole awards.
+Fitzpatrick remained in his fathers No. 84 Chevrolet after CASCAR was acquired by NASCAR; In 2007, Fitzpatrick earned two wins, four top-fives, seven top-tens and three pole awards in the Canadian Tire Series where sponsorship came from Milwaukee Tools.
+In 2008, he had one victory (Mosport), five top-fives, six top-10s and two pole awards.
 During 2009, he drove the No. 84 for a part-time deal winning Circuit Gilles Villeneuve leading the most laps.
-For 2010 he returned to the series full-time with sponsorship from Schick he picked up his first win of the season at Mosport on the road course layout on June 13 and also won the event at Edmonton, he swapped the points lead with D. J. Kennington for over five times during the year going on to finishes second in the points.
+For 2010, he returned to the series full-time with sponsorship from Schick he picked up his first win of the season at Mosport on the road course layout on June 13 and also won the event at Edmonton, he swapped the points lead with D. J. Kennington for over five times during the year going on to finishes second in the points.
 He ran again in the series in 2011, finishing third in points.
 He returned to the Canadian Tire Series in 2012 and won the seasons first event at Canadian Tire Motorsport Park he also won the Series's largest even Montreal and finished second in points.